anhinga/2019-design-notes/automated-synthesis/past-thoughts.md

  * It is not difficult to have rich sets of template operations.

- * Continuous program transformations and continuous trajectories inlarge spaces of programs are therefore available.
+ * Continuous program transformations and continuous trajectories in large spaces of programs are therefore available.

  * One can evolve programs in continuous fashion.